mmeidlinger/lut_ldpc/README.md

 # Introduction

-LUT LDPC is a collection of software tools to design and test LDPC decoders based on discrete message passing decoding using lookup tables (LUTs), referred to as LUT decoders, cf. [[1]](#literature).
+LUT-LDPC is a collection of software tools to design and test LDPC decoders based on discrete message passing decoding using lookup tables (LUTs), referred to as LUT decoders, cf. [[1]](#literature).
 It is mainly written in C++ and relies  on the [IT++](http://itpp.sourceforge.net/) for abstracting basic linear algebra and signal processing operations.
 Consequently, the LUT decoders can easily be integrated into more complex communication systems including concatenated coding and/or modulation.